-- comply with generally accepted accounting practice in New Zealand; and - fairly reflect the Fund's net assets, statement of changes in net assets and cash flows.
+- comply with generally accepted accounting practice in New Zealand; and - give a true and fair view of the Fund's net assets, statement of changes in net assets and cash flows.

 The Board is also responsible for such internal control as it determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
 The Board is also responsible for the publication of the financial statements, whether in printed or electronic form.